google/WebFundamentals/src/content/en/ilt/pwa/lab-responsive-design.md

-The  [Flexible Box Layout Module](https://www.w3.org/TR/css-flexbox-1/) (Flexbox) is a very useful and easy-to-use tool for making your content responsive.
-Flexbox lets us accomplish the same result as in the previous steps, but it takes care of any spacing calculations for us and provides a bunch of ready-to-use CSS properties for structuring content.
+The  [Flexible Box Layout Module](https://www.w3.org/TR/css-flexbox-1/) (Flexbox) is a useful and easy-to-use tool for making your content responsive.
+[Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) lets us accomplish the same result as in the previous steps, but it takes care of any spacing calculations for us and provides a bunch of ready-to-use CSS properties for structuring content.

 ### 5.1 Comment out existing rules in CSS